Sheraz-babar/Parallel-Spell-Checker/README.md

 3. Starts the spell checking process
 4. The application divides the text into chunks, processes chunks in parallel, aggregates results and highlights misspelled words
 5. User can:
+   View suggestions for misspelled words
+   Apply corrections
-o	View suggestions for misspelled words o	Apply corrections o	Ignore words (add to dictionary) o	Save original or corrected versions
+   Ignore words (add to dictionary)
+   Save original or corrected versions
-6. Statistics are updated throughout the process
+   Statistics are updated throughout the process

 # Technical Highlights
 1. Uses mmap for efficient large file reading